-We offer for rental a wide variety of vehicles, including luxury and specialty vehicles.
+We offer a wide variety of vehicles in our rental fleet, including luxury cars and specialty-use vehicles.
 Our fleet consists primarily of vehicles from the current and immediately preceding model year.
 We maintain a single fleet of vehicles for Avis and Budget in countries where we operate both brands.
 The substantial majority of Zipcar's fleet is dedicated to use by Zipcar, but we have developed processes to share vehicles between the Avis/Budget fleet and Zipcar's fleet primarily to help meet Zipcar's demand peaks.
-We maintain a diverse car rental fleet, in which no vehicle manufacturer represented more than 21% of our 2014 fleet purchases, and we regularly adjust our fleet levels to be consistent with demand.
+We maintain a diverse car rental fleet, in which no vehicle manufacturer represented more than 21% of our 2015 fleet purchases, and we regularly adjust our fleet levels to be consistent with demand.
 We participate in a variety of vehicle purchase programs with major vehicle manufacturers.
-In 2014, we purchased vehicles from Audi, BMW, Chrysler, Fiat, Ford, General Motors, Honda, Hyundai, Kia, Mazda, Mercedes, Mitsubishi, Nissan, Peugeot, Porsche, Renault, Subaru, Toyota and Volkswagen, among others.
-During 2014, approximately 21%, 16% and 11% of the cars acquired for our car rental fleet were manufactured by Ford, General Motors and Chrysler, respectively.
+In 2015, we purchased vehicles from Audi, BMW, Chrysler, Fiat, Ford, General Motors, Honda, Hyundai, Land Rover, Kia, Maserati, Mazda, Mercedes, Mitsubishi, Nissan, Peugeot, Porsche, Renault, Subaru, Toyota and Volkswagen, among others.
+During 2015, approximately 21%, 17% and 7% of the cars acquired for our car rental fleet were manufactured by Ford, General Motors and Chrysler, respectively.

-Fleet costs represented approximately 25% of our aggregate expenses in 2014.
+Fleet costs represented approximately 25% of our aggregate expenses in 2015.
 Fleet costs can vary from year to year based on the prices at which we are able to purchase and dispose of rental vehicles.

-In 2014, on average, approximately 42% of our rental car fleet was comprised of vehicles subject to agreements requiring automobile manufacturers to repurchase vehicles at a specified price during a specified time period or guarantee our rate of depreciation on the vehicles during a specified period of time, or were vehicles subject to operating leases.
+In 2015, on average, approximately 49% of our rental car fleet was comprised of vehicles subject to agreements requiring automobile manufacturers to repurchase vehicles at a specified price during a specified time period or guarantee our rate of depreciation on the vehicles during a specified period of time, or were vehicles subject to operating leases.
 We refer to cars subject to these agreements as "program" cars and cars not subject to these agreements as "risk" cars because we retain the risk associated with such cars' residual values at the time of their disposition.
-Such agreements typically require that we pay more for program cars and maintain them in our fleet for a minimum number of months (typically four to eleven months) and impose certain return conditions, including car condition and mileage requirements.
+Such agreements typically require that we pay more for program cars and maintain them in our fleet for a minimum number of months and impose certain return conditions, including car condition and mileage requirements.
 When we return program cars to the manufacturer, we receive the price guaranteed at the time of purchase and are thus protected from fluctuations in the prices of previously-owned vehicles in the wholesale market.
-In 2014, approximately 60% of the vehicles we disposed of were sold pursuant to repurchase or guaranteed depreciation programs.
+In 2015, approximately 64% of the vehicles we disposed of were sold pursuant to repurchase or guaranteed depreciation programs.
 The future percentages of program and risk cars in our fleet will depend on several factors, including our expectations for future used car prices, our seasonal needs and the availability and attractiveness of manufacturers' repurchase and guaranteed depreciation programs.
-The Company has agreed to purchase approximately \$6.7 billion of vehicles from manufacturers over the next twelve months.
+The Company has agreed to purchase approximately \$7.2 billion of vehicles from manufacturers over the next twelve months.

 We dispose of our risk cars largely through automobile auctions, including auctions that enable dealers to purchase vehicles online more quickly than through traditional auctions, as well as through direct-to-dealer sales.
-In 2014, we also expanded the number of states that can participate in our Ultimate Test Drive retail car sales program, which offers customers the ability to purchase Avis, Budget and Payless rental vehicles through a collaboration with AutoNation, Inc. Alternative disposition channels such as Ultimate Test Drive, online auctions and direct to dealer sales represented approximately 29% of our North America risk vehicle dispositions in 2014, an increase of approximately 53% over 2013, and provide us with per-vehicle cost savings over fees typically paid to auctions.
+In 2015, we continued to expand the number of states that can participate in our Ultimate Test Drive consumer car sales program, which offers customers the ability to purchase our rental vehicles.
+Alternative disposition channels such as Ultimate Test Drive, online auctions and direct to dealer sales represented approximately 34% of our risk vehicle dispositions in the Americas in 2015 and provide us with per-vehicle cost savings compared to selling cars at auctions.